 Sometimes chronic pain has an apparent cause.
 You can have a long-lasting illness like arthritis that may cause ongoing pain.
 Diseases and injuries can also cause changes to the body that leave you more sensitive to pain.
 These changes may stay in place even after healing from the original disease or injury.
 Something like a broken bone, a sprain, or a brief infection can leave you with chronic pain.

-Some people also have chronic pain not tied to physical illness or an injury.
+Some people also have chronic pain not tied to physical illness or injury.
 Healthcare providers call this psychosomatic pain or response psychogenic pain.
 It is often caused by psychological factors such as depression, stress, and anxiety.
 Scientists believe this connection between pain and anxiety comes from low levels of endorphins in our blood.
 Endorphins are natural chemicals triggering positive feelings.
 It is possible to have many causes of pain overlap.
 For example, you might have two different diseases.
 Or you could have something like psychogenic pain and migraines together.

 What does chronic pain feel like?